RaphaelHardFork/coscience-poc-dapp/README.md

 ## TODO in this repo

-- display all IPFS data (Profile: name, Home: abstract, Article: all + name)
+- display all IPFS data (Profile: name✅, Home: abstract✅, Article: all + name ❌)
-- link to Etherscan => get the time stamp
+- link to Etherscan => get the time stamp ❌
-- linked profile to article/ comments ...
+- linked profile to article/ comments ... ✅
-- list of users use the functions
+- list of users use the functions ✅
-- before sign in metamask & switch network (to rinkeby)
+- before sign in metamask & switch network (to rinkeby) ✅
-- navbar profile (prevent undefined or manage)
+- navbar profile (prevent undefined or manage) ✅
+- problem with multiple list of user (RecoverAccount & ListOfUser)❌

-- add change profile Settings => input (bio, laboratoire)
+- add change profile Settings => input (bio, laboratoire)❌
 - get the timestamp of each Article/Review/Comment and why not Users.
-[Use events...]
+[Use events...]❌
-- add Recover account => select the ID /!\
+- add Recover account => select the ID /!\ ✅

 - Crawler with `react-router-dom`
 - Refactoring of components (Article in priority)